-Several climate model-paleoclimate data comparison and analysis methods are used in this study to verify the robustness of the results generated by each method and to provide a comprehensive guide for future work.
-Model-data comparisons need to ac-

-- 20 provide a comprehensive guide for future work.
-Model-data comparisons need to account for uncertainties in climate reconstructions, in forcing reconstructions and in the response to forcings in model simulations.
+Several climate model-palaeoclimate data comparison and analysis methods are used in this study to verify the robustness of the results generated by each method and to provide a comprehensive guide for future work.
+Model-data comparisons need to account for uncertainties in climate reconstructions, in forcing reconstructions, and in the response to forcings in model simulations.
 These approaches also must recognize that the real climate, and hence the reconstructions, and individual climate model simulations include their own individual realizations of internally generated variability.
-There- - 25 fore, perfect agreement between model simulations and reconstructions can never be expected.
+Therefore, perfect agreement between model simulations and data can never be expected when directly comparing time series.